About Ahead Sheep™

 If you have any questions about changes to this Privacy Policy, please contact the Company.

 The Company does not provide a contact form and does not offer phone support.
-For general inquiries, you may contact the Company via its social media account on X: @aheadsheep.
+For general inquiries, you may contact the Company via its social media account on Bluesky: @aheadsheep.bsky.social.
 For legal correspondence, contact the Company's registered agent as listed in the Wisconsin Department of Financial Institutions business registry.

 Trademark Acknowledgements

-Facebook®, Instagram®, LinkedIn®, Pinterest®, YouTube®, Adobe®, Apple®, and other product names or brand marks may be registered trademarks or trademarks of their respective owners.
-Their inclusion on this site is for informational and compatibility purposes only and does not imply endorsement.
+Facebook®, Instagram®, LinkedIn®, Pinterest®, YouTube®, Adobe®, Apple®, SpaceMouse®, and other names may be registered trademarks or trademarks of their respective owners.

 Adobe® and ASE are trademarks of Adobe Systems Inc. This tool is not affiliated with or endorsed by Adobe.
-GIMP is a trademark of the GNOME Foundation.
-Used here solely for compatibility reference.
+GIMP is a trademark of the GNOME Foundation and is used here solely for compatibility reference.